 Notice that the offline version of all the problems we consider in this paper is quite easy.
-Offline CF coloring of n points for any of the three kinds of ranges mentioned above can be done with $O(\log n)$ colors, using, for example, the approach of [6].
-We recall that the known lower bound to the above problems, which also holds in the static cases, is $\Omega(\log n)$ colors [5, 7].
+Offline CF coloring of n points for any of the three kinds of ranges mentioned above can be done with $O(\log n)$ colors, using, for example, the approach of Har-Peled and Smorodinsky [12].
+We recall that the known lower bound to the above problems, which also holds in the static cases, is $\Omega(\log n)$ colors [11, 13].

 Finally in Section 6 we present a deterministic online algorithm for CF coloring with respect to nearly-equal axis-parallel rectangles in the plane.
 The algorithm uses $O(\log^3 n)$ colors.
-This is the first efficient deterministic online CF coloring algorithm for this problem.